ZhgChgLi/mitmproxy-rodo/README.md

 - `-—set network_restricted=true`: Default is true.
 Determines how to handle missing local saved data.
 Set to true to return 404, or false to make real requests to fetch data.
 - `-—set config_file=config.json`: Path to the config.json configuration file.
 (The configuration information for config.json is provided below.)
 - `-—set auto_extend_cookie_expire_days=7`: Default is 7.
 Specifies the number of days to automatically extend all cookie expires if the max-age is not set.
 Set to 0 to disable auto extension.
-- `"~d zhgchg.li"`: You can add this parameter at **the end of the command** in Regular Proxy mode to filter only the required API Domain Host. ([Filter Expressions](https://docs.mitmproxy.org/stable/concepts-filters/) )
+- `"~d api.zhgchg.li"`: You can add this parameter at **the end of the command** in Regular Proxy mode to filter only the required API Domain Host. ([Filter Expressions](https://docs.mitmproxy.org/stable/concepts-filters/) )

 ### config.json
 ```json